anfox86/DSC520---Intro-to-Statistics-Using-R/README.md

 # DSC520-Statistics-Using-R
-This repository contains all of the completed exercises and term projects for DSC520 Statistics Using R
+The R programming language and software environment is commonly used to explore all types of data.
+Using R, students perform statistical tests on the data.
+Report writing and presentation of data are introduced.